-Table 7.
-Summary of all marine mammal bycatch events for the 2016/17 year by target species.
-Species codes are the official codes used by Fisheries New Zealand: BDO - bottlenose dolphin; CDD - common dolphin; DDO - dusky dolphin; FUR - New Zealand fur seal; HDO - Hector's dolphin; HSL - New Zealand sea lion; PIW - pilot whale; WHU - Unidentified whale Definition of all target species codes are available at the following website: https://register.kupe.fishserve.co.nz/home/FindStock
+Table 7.Summary of all marine mammal bycatch events for the 2018/19 year by Target species.
+Species codes are the official codes used by Fisheries New Zealand: FUR - New Zealand fur seal; HSL - New Zealand sea lion.
+Target Species codes: Definition of all codes are available at the following website: https://register.kupe.fishserve.co.nz/home/FindStock.